 Some non-institutional leaders consider sinful the act of giving financial support from one congregation to another congregation who would deliver that support unto missionaries and other workers.
 According to “non-institutional” leaders, churches must give directly to missionaries and to needy Christians, and never pass their giving through the hands of another congregation, organization, or person.
 They find that giving to other churches through another church to missionaries is to give authority to another congregation to govern those missionaries like a missionary society.
 They find that some congregations have made themselves into missionary societies that bypass the authority of other church elders.
 This can be a real concern if passive elders turn their oversight over to another eldership.
 The non-institutional brethren are right that missionary societies are not scriptural and not the biblical way.
 Missionary societies do often bypass the autonomous government of churches.
 If a missionary society were simply a group of missionaries, then this would be of little concern, but rather these missionary societies are often boards who circumvent church autonomy and govern missionaries.
 These also neglect the personal fellowship between congregations and missionaries.

 Some non-institutional leaders can accuse other churches of acting as a missionary society too hastily.
-Christians must hear a charge without two or three witnesses (2 Cor 13:1; 1 Tim 5:19).
+Christians must not hear a charge without by two or three witnesses (2 Cor 13:1; 1 Tim 5:19).
 However, no such practice is prevalent.
 Where are the testimonies and accounts of such abuses?
 Have elders given to other churches whose elders pass their gift to a common missionary?
 Yes.
 Does doing this give one eldership a higher authority over another?
 No. Have these supporting elders who give to another church also given up their oversight and any personal relationship with the missionary?
 No. This is all cooperation between churches.
 Is such cooperation scriptural?
 What does the written Word reveal?

 Were the churches in Judea “sponsoring churches”?
 These Judean churches received help in their famine and these churches oversaw its distribution (Acts 11:29–30).
 On this occasion, which elders determined who got what support?
 Were the elders in Judea bypassing the oversight of other church leaders by receiving and distributing this gift?